Club History

 Lee Dixon took over the reins, assisted by Warren Gibbs and Nigel Barry and rebuilt the squad with numerous exciting additions.
 The squad played some excellent football during the season and managed to secure the treble of the Welsh Alliance League title, Cookson Cup and the FAW Trophy.
 Dixon built on the squad’s success by adding more quality players for the squad in order to challenge for honours in the Cymru Alliance League last season.
 The Club narrowly missed out on winning the League title after an indifferent period of form in January 2015 cost them vital points.
 Lee Dixon announced his resignation as first team manager before the end of the season.

 A new, young manager was appointed in ex-Caersws midfielder Iwan Williams from Llanfairpwll.
 The club won the Cymru Alliance League in 2015/2016 season and won the League Cup but were denied promotion as the FAW Domestic Licence was refused.
 Cefn Druids were promoted to the Welsh Premier League instead as runners-up.
 Unbowed by this setback, Iwan set about building another squad capable of winning the League last season, but finished second to a very strong Prestatyn Town.
 On the positive side, the Canaries retained the League Cup and achieved the Domestic Licence for the first time in their history.
-The club is looking to build on their success this season and aim to finally be promoted to the Welsh Premier League.